-Machine Learning is a kind of artificial intelligence that permits an algorithm or a software program to research and alter without being explicitly programmed.
+Machine Learning is a type of AI that permits an algorithm or a software program to research and alter without explicit programming.
 It educates itself over time in ways that could enhance its operations.

 Machine Learning typically makes use of observations or statistics.
 Patterns within these statistics, blended with anticipated and actual outcomes, are analyzed via machine learning to improve the functions of technology.
 This cycle repeats, and the increase in information continuously refines the technology.

 Machine Learning has numerous applications within the supply chain, including statistical analysis, supply chain optimization, forecasting, and cost reduction.

 It also can assist corporations in creating a machine intelligence supply chain model that can be used to mitigate risks and enhance insights and performance levels, all of which are essential in constructing a competitive supply chain model.